bitovi/bitops/docs/operations-repo-structure.md

 # Operations Repo Structure
 BitOps expects an operations repo to be in the following structure, where each enironment is in the root of the repository.
-Each environment then contains folders for each tool, and each tool has a bitops.config.yaml.
-There are also directories that can contain before and after scripts for each tool.
+Each environment then contains folders for each tool, and each tool has a `bitops.config.yaml`.
+There are also directories that can contain _before_ and _after_ scripts for each tool.
 ```
 ├── production
 │   ├── ansible